MUNComputerScienceSociety/CSS-Slackbot2017/README.md

 After that, you will have to copy `configBlueprint.js` to `config.js` and add your slack channel token to the config file.

+To run the bot server, use `npm run` in the root directory of the project.

 #### 4. Workflow

+If you have a feature or bug fix that you want to add to the project, you can add that under the issues tab.
+Then, you can work on developing that issue given that it falls in-line with the goals of the project ( i.e. the issue has been approved by a project owner).
+You can also just contribute by ideation and find another developer interested in your issue.

+Another option is to work on an already approved issue that is still in progress; if you would like to do so, you should add a comment on the issue indicating that, and get the approval of the owner of the issue.
+If the owner is not active, then in the case that there are contributors to the issue (individuals working on resolving the issue), you can get their approval instead.
+Once that is done, you, the contributors, and the owner if possible, should organize your efforts through the issue's page, and delicate tasks according to what you see fit.

-At any given time there will be tasks waiting for contribution under the *Projects* tab.
-If you decide to work on a task, move the task to the *In Progress* column.
-You should then make a new branch on your local repository (that will be the feature branch) and make your changes there, pushing your changes to your fork of the repository.
+If you would like to work on the issue yourself, you should then make a new branch on your local repository (that will be the feature branch), having the issue number and title as its name.
+Make your changes there, pushing your changes to your fork of the repository.
 Once you think your code is ready for review, make a Pull Request from your fork's feature branch to the main repository's _master_ branch.
-Your code will be reviewed and tested, and any changes needed will requested on the PR.
+Your code will be reviewed and tested, and any changes needed will be requested on the PR.
 Once the PR is fully reviewed, it will be merged to _master_ directly.

 #### 5. Resources and Documentation